GerritCodeReview/aws-gerrit/dual-master/README.md

   If not set, create a new Internet Gateway.
 * `VPC_ID`: Optional.
 Id of the existing VPC.
   If not set, create a new VPC.
+* `SUBNET_ID`: Optional.
+Id of the existing Subnet.
+  If not set, create a new Network Stack.

 ### Prerequisites